busterbenson/notes/_posts/2017/2017-05-28-41-seek-endarkenment.md

 ### Last year’s motto: mind the loops

 The last year really was a lot about [minding the loops](/2016/05/28/mind-the-loop).
-The now see feedback loops, and systems, and cycles everywhere I look.
+I now see feedback loops, and systems, and cycles everywhere I look.

 * **In product development:** What’s the right way to empower a messaging, communication, and workflow ecosystem to build businesses on other businesses?
 A system like this needs aligned incentives amongst a lot of different individuals, consistency, and trust.
 * **In management:** How can I mentor and manage people at different parts of their careers?
 A career is a learning, testing, and iterating system with many different phases, breaks, setbacks, opportunities.